 Signs and symptoms

-It is important to pay attention to the changes in the body and mind to determine if pre-mature aging is occurring.
-Some of the common signs and symptoms are: (15)
+It is important to pay attention to the changes in the body and mind to determine if pre-mature ageing is occurring.
+Some of the common signs and symptoms of ailing elderly health are: (15)

 - Pain and inflammation – joints, muscles, sense organs, internal organs, head, bodily tissues